Jefferson49/RepositoryHierarchy/README.md

 The **main agency code** is an unique code identifying the archival institution maintaining the described collection; encoded according to ISO 15511 (ISIL).
 The main agency code is officially assigned to archives by a national authority.
 As a substitute value (e.g. for a private or inofficial archive), the country code and "-XXXXX" might be chosen, e.g. FR-XXXXX.

-<a name="Using-export"></a>
 ### Export data to an external archive management system
-The EAD XML exports described in the section "[Generate and download an EAD XML export](#Using-EAD-xml)" can be used to transfer data from webtrees to an external archive management system.
+The EAD XML exports described in the section "[Generate and download an EAD XML export](#generate-and download-an-ead-xml-export)" can be used to transfer data from webtrees to an external archive management system.

 Some examples for archive management systems:
 + [AtoM](https://www.accesstomemory.org/)